carlosivanr/hugo_website/content/post/2021-04-24-anova1-jmv/index.markdown

 <img src="{{< blogdown/postref >}}index_files/figure-html/unnamed-chunk-6-1.png" width="672" />

 The benefit of jmv `anovaOneW()` function lies in eliminating the need to write code to produce a plot of means and confidence intervals.
-What is produced weith one option within the `anovaOneW()` command, takes additional packages, several lines of code, to make with ggplot.
-If you're starting out with R the jmv package will surely give users a head start in terms of analyzing and visualizing simple one way ANOVA tests.
+What is produced with one option within the `anovaOneW()` command, takes additional packages and several lines of code toproduce with ggplot.
+If you're starting out with R the jmv package will surely give beginners a head start in terms of analyzing and visualizing simple one way ANOVA tests in R.